vmware/container-service-extension/docs/cse3_0/CSE_SERVER_MANAGEMENT.md

 <a name="cse30-upgrade-cmd"></a>
 ### CSE 3.0 Upgrade Command

 CSE 3.0 has been architecturally redesigned to leverage the latest features of Cloud Director like Defined entity framework and placement policies.
 The new command `cse upgrade` has been introduced in CSE 3.0 to make the old environment fully forward compatible with the latest technologies used in CSE 3.0.
-The only valid upgrade path is CSE 2.6 → CSE 3.0; any versions below CSE 2.6 cannot be directly upgraded to CSE 3.0.
+Any previous version of CSE can be directly upgraded to CSE 3.0 using `cse upgrade` command.

 The command `cse upgrade` must be run to ensure the environment is forward compatible with CSE 3.0.
 The below steps will be performed during the upgrade.
 Please run the command `cse upgrade --help` for more details.